Athletic Trainers & Iceless Cold Therapy Units

 Protect

-Protect means avoiding further soft tissue damage, however, it doesn’t mean full immobilization.
-An example of “protect” is utilizing crutches to keep weight off of the injured tissue, while remaining active and completing normal daily tasks.
+Protect means avoiding further soft tissue damage; however, it doesn’t mean full immobilization.
+An example of “protect” is to utilize crutches to keep weight off of the injured tissue, while remaining active and completing normal daily tasks.

 Optimal Loading